deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

 The project is done in STM32 Cube IDE and uses ST's HAL Library.<br>
 Part of the configuration is done in the .ioc file (CubeMX configuration).<br>

-Features:
+### Features

  - Unilink is handled using the SPI peripheral with interrupts.
- - Handles most of the unilink protocol used in the ICS.
+ - Handles most of the Unilink protocol used in the ICS.
  - Uses the USB OTG function and it's able to play MP3 files from a USB drive.
    - Must be FAT32-formatted.
    - Songs must be stored inside CD01 ...
 CD06 folders.